Never miss a thing in the Macedon Ranges

 Located on a prominent corner, the former Junction Hotel is one of Malmsbury’s most significant landmarks.

-A timber hotel was built on the site by 1865 and operated by the Coghlan family.
-Fire destroyed that building, and the general store and butcher’s shop that also occupied the site, in June 1872.
+A timber hotel was built by 1865 and was operated by the Coghlan family.
+Fire destroyed it in June 1872, along with a general store and butcher’s shop that also occupied the site.

-The hotel was rebuilt soon after in bluestone but closed in 1893.
-It became the offices of the Hume brothers, Walter and Ernest, in 1900, before they became more widely known for their pioneering work in producing concrete and steel pipes.
+The hotel was rebuilt in bluestone soon afterwards but closed in 1893.
+It became the offices of the Hume brothers, Walter and Ernest, in 1900, before they gained more widespread recognition for their pioneering work in producing concrete and steel pipes.

 Some of the attached shops were removed in 1909.